 This system of evaluation provides students and faculty with a comprehensive look at individual performance, allowing students who are experiencing academic difficulty to be directed to appropriate support resources, including tutoring programs and counseling opportunities.

-Mayo School of Health Sciences is committed to developing and maintaining the best education programs.
+Mayo Clinic School of Health Sciences is committed to developing and maintaining the best education programs.
 The curriculum and other aspects of this program are assessed continually and changed as necessary to ensure the highest quality training.

 Oct.
 31, 2016